J4ngel/contact-center/.github/ISSUE_TEMPLATE/task.md

+---
-### Task description
+name: Task
-Please briefly describe the task to be done.
+about: Please briefly describe the task to be done.
+title: Task/
+labels: ''
+assignees: ''

+---

 ### Acceptance criteria
 How will we know this task is complete?
 What needs to happen for the task to be considered finished?